imagineBank X Earthly

 Launched in January 2016, imaginBank has already reached more than a million customers.
 They are Spain’s first mobile-only …

-In the fight against climate change, our first step must always be towards changing our actions and we can start by looking at carbon offsetting, consuming less, consuming better, and reducing our carbon footprint.
+In the fight against climate change our first step must always be towards changing our actions.
+We can do this by consuming less, consuming better, and reducing our carbon footprint.
 However, nobody’s perfect.
 And to become carbon neutral or better yet, climate positive we need to acknowledge the place for carbon offsetting.

 A carbon offset broadly speaking is a greenhouse gas (GHG) reduction or removal, to compensate for CO2 emissions emitted elsewhere.
 It is a “measurable, quantifiable and trackable unit of greenhouse gas emissions reductions” .
 What this means is that carbon offsets are often purchased in a direct response to known carbon dioxide emissions.
 Here’s a quick overview of the two main markets of offsets:

 is the one you’re most likely to hear about on the news.
 It is laid out by governments where companies (usually heavy industry) have to legally purchase a carbon allowance equal to their annual emissions.
 This is done in the form of a carbon credit: a transferable instrument that is certified by governments and other established bodies that represents 1 tonne of GHG removed (CO2 or other).

 The regulator of these schemes will then limit or reduce the amount of carbon credits which helps to reduce the amount of carbon emitted over time.
 When the number of credits in a scheme is limited, this means that participants must trade with each other, and thus it works in their best interest to reduce their carbon emissions to save them buying more carbon credits.
 This is called a cap and trade system.
 A prominent example is the EU Emissions Trading Scheme, which accounts for three quarters of international carbon trading.

 Second, is the